Skip to content

 Playbooks and Processes

-Playbooks and Processes are how Mention organizes and delivers knowledge about operational workflows.
+Playbooks and Processes are how Mention organizes and delivers knowledge that members work through.
 A Playbook is the container; Processes are the items inside it; SOPs are the interactive walkthroughs generated from them.

 Playbooks

 A Playbook is a collection of Processes scoped to a single Audience.
 Every Audience has exactly one Playbook.
-The Playbook defines which operational procedures the Audience's members need to understand, and in what order.
+The Playbook defines what the Audience's members need to understand, and in what order.

 Admins populate a Playbook by selecting processes that Mention extracts from ingested content, and arranging them in the order members should work through them.